 - Suicide Squad AKA Escape From New York

 What am I trying to say with all this?
 Am I a super-fan or a super-critic?
 Are superhero films destined for extinction?
 Are they a socio-political barometer of western society or empty fluff?
 I think a bit of the former and a lot of the latter.
 I could say that the post-postmodern elements I’ve highlighted in this piece are directly linked to American identity politics, the self-reflective nature of superhero films mirroring a nation ashamed of/leaning on its national identity.
 This speaks true to me in part.
 I tend to watch superhero films with a kind of double-consciousness: the fan side of my brain revelling in the smashing, quipping and macguffins; the cinephile side crying with rage at the omnipresence of the Mouse House and the fallible tropes of the genre.
-This also works on a speculative level – the spandex stranglehold over the film industry exciting and massively depressing in the same breath.
 A very post-postmodern kind of guilt-complex.
 Yet, time and again, I fork it over to see the latest merchandise-athon (usually on opening night).
 I’ve already got my tickets for Avengers: Endgame.
 To me, it’s no different to a Game of Thrones obsession.
 Pick your (fantastical) poison.

 In establishing a universe with room to experiment, Marvel have set an unobtainable precedent for other studios.
 Watch the most recent Fantastic Beasts and tell me that the Harry Potter universe isn’t being superhero-ified too.
 Like it or not, comic book films are here to stay.
 But this doesn’t have to have negative connotations.
 Perhaps like the western the superhero fad will fade with time, but it will always be part of our societal makeup as long as pop culture stays alive.
 It will retain its core DNA, but hopefully we’ll see more and more complex takes on the genre.
 Many of my favourite westerns are from recent years, not the 1960s.
 Like the future of streaming services, it’s hard to predict where the genre is likely to go, although it’s hard to imagine it won’t implode under its own weight soon.
 We’ll shuffle through post-postmodernity, post-post-postmodernity, uber-modernity and quantum-modernity in the years to come, re-examining our pop culture identities, then re-examining our re-examinations.
 The days of Avengers Assemble (2012) seem long ago, belonging to a simpler time, and with the Endgame in sight, maybe this is my opportunity to jump the Good Ship Marvel and do away with my cape-shaped addiction until the super-pocalypse is over.